 This abolishes all class legislation in the States and does away with the injustice of subjecting one caste of persons to a code not applicable to another.
 It prohibits the hanging of a black man for a crime for which the white man is not to be hanged.
 It protects the black man in his fundamental rights as a citizen with the same shield which it throws over the white man.
 Is it not time, Mr. President, that we extend to the black man, I had almost called it, the poor privilege of the equal protection of the law?
 Ought not the time to be now passed when one measure of justice is to be meted out to a member of one caste while another and a different measure is meted out to the member of another caste, both castes being alike citizens of the United States, both bound to obey the same laws, to sustain the burdens of the same Government, and both equally responsible to justice and to God for the deeds done in the body?
 28

-Because the phrase deals with the administration of laws of due process in the course of administering justice, explains why Bingham never found it to have broad application outside of the administration of justice – such as school segregation (Bingham found Ohio segregation policies not applicable to the Fourteenth’s equal protection clause) or political rights (why we have a 15th and 19th Amendment), and municipal taxes.
+Because the phrase deals with the administration of laws of due process in the course of administering justice, explains why Bingham never found it to have broad application outside of the administration of justice " such as school segregation (Bingham found Ohio segregation policies not applicable to the Fourteenth"s equal protection clause) or political rights (why we have a 15th and 19th Amendment), and municipal taxes.

 In February of 1870 Sen. Howard apparently could find no authority under the recently adopted 14th Amendment (equal protection clause) to impose upon the State of Mississippi the following conditions: “That the constitution of Mississippi shall never be so amended or changed as to deprive any citizens, or class of citizens of the United States, of the school rights and privileges secured by the constitution of said state.”
 Instead, he defended the constitutionality of the bill as “preserving and upholding a republican form of government” under the clause that says the “United States shall guarantee to every State in this Union a Republican Form of Government.”29

-In responding to Rep. Hale of New York, Bingham made it perfectly clear what phrase “equal protection” meant under the Fourteenth: “It confers upon Congress power to see to it that the protection given by the laws of the States shall be equal in respect to life and liberty and property to all persons.”
-When asked to point out the clause that contained this doctrine, Bingham replied: “The words ‘equal protection’ contain it, and nothing else.”30
+In responding to Rep. Hale of New York, Bingham made it perfectly clear what phrase "equal protection" meant under the Fourteenth: "It confers upon Congress power to see to it that the protection given by the laws of the States shall be equal in respect to life and liberty and property to all persons."
+When asked to point out the clause that contained this doctrine, Bingham replied: "The words "equal protection" contain it, and nothing else."30

-Note that he says those laws in “respect to life and liberty and property” – which confirms he is referring to the administration of justice.
+Note that he says those laws in "respect to life and liberty and property" " confirms he is referring to the administration of justice.
 How can we be sure?
 Well, that is all it ever meant in any of his speeches when speaking of the Fifth Amendment.
 The following example comments will demonstrate this fact:

 If this is to be the language of the bill (civil rights), by enacting it are we not committing the terrible enormity of distinguishing here in the laws in respect to life, liberty, and property between the citizen and stranger within your gates?
-Do we thereby declare the States may discriminate in the administration of justice for the protection of life against the stranger irrespectable of race or color?31
+Do we thereby declare the States may discriminate in the administration of justice for the protection of life against the stranger irrespectable of race or color?
+31

 During his March 31, 1871 speech, Bingham described the words equal protection of the laws” this way: